NOUNS

 Note: Location - Show where someone or something is.

-The dog rested under the tree.
+The dog rested under the

 Examples: above, against, among, at, behind, below, by/beside, between, in, inside, near, on, opposite, outside, under